Elicitation¶

 elicit ask¶

 Create a FORM elicitation and block until the user responds, declines, cancels, expires, or the local --timeout elapses.
-This is the idiomatic way for an agent to request input from the user.
+This is the idiomatic single-call way to request input from the user -- appropriate for scripts, tests, ops usage, and agent environments that supervise long-running tool calls (see "Choosing between ask and create + wait" above).

 Synopsis: